ctrueden/equilibrium/_pages/events/case-13e04.md

 "Because they deserve it.
 You could all join me.
 You are worthy to join the Malosi."

-Hugen and Munin land on Freki's shoulders.
+Hugin and Munin land on Freki's shoulders.
 He feels comforted, aww.
 He checks in with them.
 They say something happened to them that they do not understand, but they're OK now.

 A big suit of armor comes clanking up to us with Sabrina on its shoulder.
 The orc turns into a raven and flies over to the armor, landing on the other shoulder.